How much is my house really worth?

 Accurate_Home_Value_List_Price_Judi_Wright_Team

-So now you know how critical pricing is when selling your home, what factors into an accurate valuation of your home, and why online home value tools may not provide the best estimate.
+Now that you understand the importance of pricing when selling your home, you can see what factors contribute to an accurate valuation and why online home value tools may not always provide the best estimate.
 What’s next?

 Secrets of a Winning Pricing Process

-Many sellers are shy about getting a realtor involved in the beginning.
-This could be because they are not sure they want to sell yet, may not have a trusted realtor connection or any number of other reasons.
+Many sellers are hesitant to involve a realtor from the start.
+This could be because they are not sure they want to sell yet, may not have a trusted realtor connection, or have other reasons.
 Don’t be shy—reach out!
-Most experienced realtors don’t mind helping you determine the value of your home and this doesn’t obligate you in any way.
+Most experienced realtors don’t mind helping you determine the value of your home, and this doesn’t obligate you in any way.
 Information that informs your decision sets you on a path for a much better selling experience than guestimates or assumptions.

 4. The last step of estimating your list price is to study the competition.
 Real estate agents study other properties with an active listing, properties that recently sold, as well as pending or delisted properties.
 Looking in-depth at the number of days on the market, list price versus sales price, amenities, and other key factors for these homes will help the agent get a solid framework for estimating your home value.